Steering committee

 BAdW - Bavarian Academy of Sciences and Humanities, Head of Communications Department

-She holds a doctorate in history and is head of the Communications Department at the Bavarian Academy of Sciences and Humanities.
-She previously worked at various foundations for the promotion of science and at the Bavarian State Library in Munich in a research project on digital lexicography.
-She studied Modern and Contemporary History and American Studies at the Ludwig-Maximilians-University Munich and in St. Petersburg, Florida.
-Major research and archive stays have taken her to Washington D.C., among other places.
+The doctor of history heads the communications department at the Bavarian Academy of Sciences and Humanities.
+Previously, she worked for various foundations promoting science and at the Bavarian State Library in Munich on a research project on digital lexicography.
+She studied modern and contemporary history and American studies at Ludwig-Maximilians-Universität München in St. Petersburg, Florida.
+Extensive research and archival stays took her to Washington, D.C., among other places.

 Dr. Ellen Latzin, Head of the Communications Department at the BAdW - Bavarian Academy of Sciences and Humanities